-Time has passed, and as Chapter Three opens, we see Jack, his bare back a “mass of dark freckles and peeling sunburn.”
-He is naked (what do you know) except for a pair of tattered shorts.
+Time passes.
+When Chapter 3 opens, we see Jack, his bare back a "mass of dark freckles and peeling sunburn."
+He's naked (what do you know) except for a pair of tattered shorts.

 Jack has become obsessed with killing a pig.
-Obsessed to the point of tracking down pig’s droppings.
+Obsessed to the point of tracking down pig droppings.

-Based on his sniffing the air all the time, it seems that Jack is now a lot like an animal himself, or at the least a primitive form of man.
+Based on his sniffing the air all the time, it seems that Jack is now a lot like an animal himself, or at the least a primitive ("primitive") kind of man.

 Jack fails to catch a pig, yet again.